Oluwas3yifunmi/Nigeria_Building_Analysis/README.md

 ![Building](85393eb8e5c047d8475de41cfaa400a5.jpg)
-#### Exploring buildings and their features across different states and city in Nigeria.
+#### Exploring buildings and their features across different states and city in Nigeria using Python
+The notebook has been added to the files, please leave a comment or review thank you!!!